At less than a 1% grade, this trail is perfect for families.

 This abandoned grade, converted to rail-trail traversing 30 bridges and two tunnels, unveils some of the region’s most invigorating scenery to the users.
 Adjacent to the trail for most of the 78 miles is the legendary, peacefully flowing Greenbrier River, known for its Small-mouth bass fishing as well as its simple beauty.
 The Greenbrier has its source in the northern part of the county with contributing seasonal runs and underground springs.

+Click here for a list of outfitters along the Trail as well as nearby lodging.
 Beginner and intermediate mountain bikers will appreciate the packed gravel surfaces on the majority of the Trail.
 More advanced bikers will find greater challenges on the adjoining mountain trails and abandoned logging roads that characterize the national forest bordering the Trail.

 Horse back riders and wagon train excursions will find days of exhilarating fun from one end of the Trail to the other and back again.
 The Cass terminus has a newly constructed parking lot which accommodates horse trailers.
 Amenities along the Greenbrier River Trail include potable water and primitive camp sites.
 Rest room facilities are located every 8 to 10 miles